 Check The Spark Plug

 A dirty spark plug can cause your generator not to start while you can pull the spark plug and attempt to clean it with a wire brush.
 Spark plugs are relatively inexpensive and easy to replace.
 Just make sure you buy the right one.
-If you think it may be the spark plug causing the generator not to start, then you can save time and trouble and just replace it.
+If you think it may be the spark plug causing the generator not to start, you can save time and trouble and replace it.

 Clean Your Air Filter